Campaign timeline archive

-IMAGE CREDIT: North Laine Community Association: South Spine, Maps and images from the Wilson-Womersley Plan
+IMAGE CREDIT: North Laine Community Association: South Spine, from the Wilson-Womersley Plan

 1973: An article by the Society on planning in Brighton was published in the Guardian.
 We opposed the Wilson Womersley plan for an elevated motorway from Preston Circus to a multi-storey car park in Church Street which would have involved the demolition of 700 houses in North Laine and the Preston Circus Area

 1974 We published a leaflet Brighton Going?
 The Society submitted written and oral evidence to the Dobry inquiry, set up to look at changes in planning control.
 It actively supported the Greater Brighton Structure Plan.